DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 #####2.2.3.1.
 Browsing
 By default, the **Library** will contain eight categories of Nodes. **Core** and **Geometry** are great menus to begin exploring as they contain the largest quantity of Nodes.
 Browsing through these categories is the fastest way to understand the hierarchy of what we can add to our Workspace and the best way to discover new Nodes you haven't used before.

+> We will focus on the default collection of Nodes now, but note that we will extend this Library with Custom Nodes, additional libraries, and the Package Manager later.

 ![NEEDS UPDATE-full width - Library Categories](images/2-2/04-LibraryCategories.png)
 >1.
 Analyze
 2. Builtin Functions